meshcloud/meshcloud-docs/docs/administration.product-feedback-collection.md

 - The user is **not** a user of the Admin Area.
 - The user has logged in more than three times in the last 30 days.
-- The user has not filled in the survey in the last 30 days.
+- The user has not been shown the survey in the last 30 days.
+(If a user closes the survey it will only ever show up again after 30 days)
 - The user did not do anything for the last 25 seconds (to prevent interrupting the user in important flows)

 Note that the satisfaction survey is not configurable to be turned off.
 It is always turned on for each meshStack.